 2. Stick to Compound Movements

-Sticking to compound training methods is the best way to increase dense muscle mass.
-When building mass you want to focus on major muscle groups.
+Sticking to compound training methods is the best way to gain muscle mass.
+When building muscle you want to focus on major muscle groups.
 Deadlifts, squats, front squats, rack pulls, bench press shoulder press, these exercises will target all major muscle groups and will help you grow dense muscle.
 Stick to training one muscle group per day.

 3. Lift Heavy Weight